desticle/cse15l-lab-reports/LabReport1.md

 Output:  `bash: cd: Hello.java: No such file or directory`

-Working directory: The working directory was the entire workspace.
+Working directory: The working directory is `home`.

 Explanation: `Hello.java is a file`, which cannot be set to be a directory.